 The technique Lee recommends is Event Storming.
-It was created by Alberto Brandolini, and the premise is disarmingly simple: get everyone in a room, cover a wall in sticky notes, and model the business process as a series of domain events.
+It was created by Alberto Brandolini, and the premise is disarmingly simple: get everyone in a room, cover a wall in sticky notes, and map out how things actually work as a series of events.

 No code.
 No architecture diagrams.
 No user stories yet.
-Just: what happens in this business, in what order, and where are the hard parts?
+Just: what happens, in what order, and where are the hard parts?

 It sounds almost too simple to be useful.
 That’s what Tom thinks when Maya suggests it.
 “We’re going to spend three hours sticking notes on a wall?”
 But the simplicity is the point.
 The sticky notes are a constraint that forces everyone to express ideas in small, concrete units.
 You can’t hide behind vague hand-waving when you have to write a specific event on a specific note.